eeditiones/jinks/README.md

 * detects local changes to files and leaves them untouched
 * comes with its own [templating module](https://github.com/eeditiones/jinks-templates), which can also process plain-text files (XQuery, CSS etc.)

-## Profiles: blueprints, themes and modules
+## Profiles: blueprints, themes and features

 The core concept of jinks is the *profile*.
 Profiles can extend and import each other.
 We distinguish three different kinds of profiles:

 A *blueprint* is a complete template for an application targeted at a specific use case like a monography, correspondance edition, dictionary etc. An application generated from a blueprint is fully functional.

-A *module* is a functional sub-profile to be imported into another profile.
+A *feature* is a functional sub-profile to be imported into another profile.
 It adds specific functionality, e.g. docker configuration, additional visualizations or pages etc.

 A *theme* is a customization of a base profile, changing mainly the look and feel, e.g. modify images, fonts or colors according to a corporate identity.